WeRePack/repack-for-woocommerce/README.txt

 Use the shortcode wherever you want with `[repack]`.
 This will output the amount of packaging the shop saved in total.
 You can prepend and append text to that number with attributes: `[repack prepend="Wow!
 We already saved " append=" packaging so far"]`. if you additionally set the attribute `user_id` the amount of packaging a single user has saved will be displayed.
 A neat way to further motivate recurring users: `[repack user_id="123" prepend="Thank you!
 Together we already saved " append=" packaging."]`

+= I like the initiative and want to support you =

+Yes, please!
+We need every heart, hand and mouth.
+Talk about us, help us improve the code [on GitHub](https://github.com/ouun/wc-repack "RePack on GitHub"), translate the plugin.
+We really appreciate every support.

 == Screenshots ==

 1. Checkbox animation, adapts your Theme Design